umbrellio/table_sync/docs/publishing/publishers.md

 There are three publishers you can use to send data.

 - `TableSync::Publishing::Single` - sends one row with initialization.
-- `TableSync::Publishing::Batch` - sends batch of rows with initialization.
+- `TableSync::Publishing::Batch` - sends a batch of rows with initialization.
 - `TableSync::Publishing::Raw`  - sends raw data without checks.

 ## Single